 More detailed information about Treasure finds and the Treasure Act can be found on the Portable Antiquities Scheme website.
-However, if you think you may have an item of Treasure, or are uncertain whether your find could be Treasure, please contact us as soon as possible.

-Tackling heritage crime
+Reporting heritage crime

 We support the initiative, Alliance to Reduce Crime against Heritage (ARCH), by English Heritage, the police and the Crown Prosecution Service to tackle all types of heritage crime (for example illegal metal detecting, damage to scheduled monuments or listed buildings).